skogsbaer/sum-product/sum-product-en.md

-# Data Modeling, Sums and Products
+# Data Modeling with Sums and Products

 Data Modeling is often an underappreciated aspect of software architecture, yet it plays a crucial role in achieving not only functional but also